Ask Us About Palforzia – A Peanut Allergy Treatment!

 The major Palforzia side effect risk is anaphylaxis, which can lead to death if not treated immediately.
 Anaphylaxis most commonly occurs within 2 hours after a dose but can occur 10 or more hours later in some individuals.
 Risk of anaphylaxis increases when Palforzia is taken with intense physical activity, hot water exposure, menstruation, and fasting.

-Other risks include adverse side effects, which are an expected part of treatment.
+Other risks include adverse Palforzia side effects, which are an expected part of treatment.
 These include:

 - Itchy skin or hives